David's Sling: Development

-In February 2015, Israel asked the US Congress for $250M in additional assistance in producing David's Sling.
-US Companies that would be awarded contracts include Raytheon Co.; Arlington, Virginia-based Orbital ATK Inc.; and Falls Church, Virginia-based Northrop Grumman Corp.
-Other defense websites reported that Israel had requested US$150M in funding for the procurement phase, which will include two systems controlling multiple fire units, covering the entire area of Israel.
-Still other sources said development costs for David's Sling were capped to around $250M so far.
-The $150M request is for initial procurement of one or two batteries.
-Since two batteries can cover the whole territory of Israel it is clear that Israeli initial procurement will start with just two batteries.
+In February 2015, Israel asked the US Congress for US$250M in additional assistance in producing David's Sling.
+US companies involved include Raytheon Co.; Arlington, Virginia-based Orbital ATK Inc.; and Falls Church, Virginia-based Northrop Grumman Corp.
+Other defense websites reported in 2015 that Israel had requested US$150M in funding for the procurement phase, to include two systems controlling multiple fire units, covering the entire area of Israel.
+Other sources the same year said development costs for David's Sling were capped to around $250M; the $150M request is for initial procurement of one or two batteries.
+Since two batteries can cover the whole territory of Israel it is clear that Israeli initial procurement will start with two batteries.

 David's Sling was planned to be deployed in 2015, but budget shortfalls for infrastructure for deployable missile batteries delayed its operational date to 2017.

 On 21 December 2015, the David's Sling Weapon System (DSWS) demonstrated its ability to destroy salvos of heavy long-range rockets and short-range ballistic missiles, completing the first block of developmental tests.
-With the testing regimen completed, the system is slated for delivery to the Israeli Air Force in the first quarter of 2016.
-David's Sling will protect areas above the short-range Iron Dome and under the upper-atmospheric Arrow-2, particularly against threats like the Russian 9K720 Iskander tactical ballistic missiles, the Syrian Khaibar-1 302 mm rockets and the Iranian Fateh-110 used by Hezbollah, as well as the Scud-B.
+With the testing regimen completed, the system was planned for delivery to the Israeli Air Force in the first quarter of 2016.
+David's Sling protects areas above the short-range Iron Dome and below the upper-atmospheric Arrow-2, particularly against threats such as Russian 9K720 Iskander tactical ballistic missiles, Syrian Khaibar-1 302 mm rockets, the Iranian Fateh-110 used by Hezbollah, and the Scud-B.

 On 2 April 2017, at a ceremony held at Hatzor Airbase attended by Israeli and United States dignitaries, two batteries of the David's Sling Weapon System were officially declared operational, activating the final component of the Israeli multi-tiered anti-missile defense array.

-Work is underway on an air launched variant.
+Work was underway in 2009 on an air launched variant.